bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 56°
-- Breezy and Mostly Cloudy
+- Breezy and Partly Cloudy
-- 36% humidity
+- 39% humidity
-- 18 mph wind
+- 17 mph wind
-- 63% cloud cover
+- 56% cloud cover
-- 44 AQI 🟩
+- 46 AQI 🟩
+- 0.03 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>